 Advise the medical staff of dentures or other prosthetic devices you may be wearing.

-Arrange all insurance coverage before surgery, as many insurance carriers do not cover many types of plastic surgery procedures (particularly cosmetic procedures).
+Arrange all insurance coverage before surgery, as many insurance carriers don't cover many types of plastic surgery procedures (particularly cosmetic procedures).

 Arrange a ride home after your procedure.